awalshy/awalshy/README.md

 ### Hi I'm Arthur Walsh ! 👋

-I'm a software engineer at Sopra Steria.
-I'm from Lyon, France !
+I'm a software engineer, from Marseille, France !

 🔭 I’m currently working on a game FatRenard and a Event Platform